Dear Board of Directors and Chief Executive Officer:

 J. Mark McWatters

-1March 31, 2017, is also the effective date for the revised Federal Financial Institutions Examination Council (FFIEC) Uniform Interagency Consumer Compliance Rating System (opens new window).
+1March 31, 2017, is also the effective date for the revised Federal Financial Institutions Examination Council (FFIEC) Uniform Interagency Consumer Compliance Rating System (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 NCUA, as an FFIEC member agency, has incorporated the principles of the revised Consumer Compliance Rating System into the Compliance Risk Indicators.
 The supervisory evaluation of compliance is ordinarily conducted as part of NCUA’s risk-focused examinations of credit unions, not as a separate examination.